Kernix13/beginner-git-commands/README.md

 git push -u origin master
 ```

 **Note**: You need to use `git push -u origin master` for the next commit only after the initial push.
 After that just use `git push` unless you used `-u` as mentioned above.
-Although I believe you could do `git push origin master` and it won't have a negative effect.
+Although I believe you can run `git push origin master` and it won't have a negative effect.
 Also, I'm adding `git status` as a habit to check the status of the files, though that command is not required.

 ## Clone your own repo